|Nutrition Facts (per serving)|

 1/2 teaspoon salt

 - 2 cups bread flour (plus more if needed to make pliable dough)

 In a medium bowl, mix water and yeast.
 Add milk, butter, sugar, salt.
 Stir.
-Add 1-1/2 cups of flour and mix well.
-Slowly add in remaining flour, enough flour to make a dough that follows the spoon around the bowl.
+Add 1 1/2 cups of flour and mix well.
+Slowly add in enough of the remaining flour to make a dough that follows the spoon around the bowl.
 Turn dough out onto a lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
 Place dough in a medium greased bowl.
 Turn dough over in the bowl so that the top is also lightly greased.
 Cover with clean cloth and let rise in warm, draft-free place for 1 hour or until doubled in size.

 Punch down dough.
 Turn dough out onto a lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
 Shape dough into a loaf.
 Divide dough into 6 small rolls, 5 medium rolls, or 4 large rolls.
 Place on greased baking sheet, 2 inches apart.
 Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.

 Bake bread at 375 degrees F for 10 to 15 minutes or until the rolls are golden brown.
 Remove rolls from sheet and let cool on the rack.